 You present the results of your work to your colleagues and the staff here at KOM during the final ATFIR workshop (dates provided above).
 For your presentation, you have exactly 20 minutes - after 20 minutes, your presentation will be interrupted.
 During your presentation, you should (i) introduce the task and its motivation to the audience, (ii) provide some information on your methodology as required in the survey paper, (iii) highlight the findings that you consider most interesting (do not just summarize every paper your read!), and (iv) discuss issues for further research and open questions.
 You should use the provided template - if you chose not to use it (there might be good reasons for doing so!), please ensure to still adhere to the expectations on a scientific presentation as discussed during the respective workshop.

 Grading is based on your survey paper as well as your final presentation, including the discussion.
-Both, paper and presentation, are assessed by your tutor as well as other staff members of KOM attending the final workshop.
+Both paper and presentation are assessed by your tutor as well as the other staff members of KOM attending the final workshop.
 Additionally, your tutor grades how you worked during the seminar and whether your achieved results match the expectations and requirements stated by the tutor.
 In the end, the final grade is composed out of the three blocks (i) survey paper (40%), (ii) presentation and discussion (40%), and (iii) the tutor's grade for your work during the semester (20%).

-The criteria vary depending on your course of studies: obviously, we expect more from students attending the Multimedia Communications Seminar II, as this is a module within the master's degree.
+The criteria vary depending on your course of studies: obviously, we expect more from the students attending the Multimedia Communications Seminar II, as this is a module within the master's degree.